IMG_5380.jpg

 Ingredients

 Most of our fragrance oils are from Brambleberry and are phthalate free.
 Our micas are synthetic and not mined.
+Our fragrances usage is calculated via IFRA standards.

 Almond Oil